← Back to blog index · 2026-05-10

 Related Reading

-- Why Bitfinex Funding beats DeFi yields — the hub
+- Why funding beats DeFi yields — the hub (covers CEX-Earn comparisons and 15% fee math)

 Disclosure: I’m the developer of Yieldsforge.
-USDe data from defillama.com/protocol/ethena, Bitfinex data from public candles.
+USDe data from defillama.com/protocol/ethena, funding data from public candles.
 Not investment advice.